ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 For relatively simple HSM devices, storage properties such as "extractable" may always be true for all keys since the devices are not capable of key export and so the attestation could be essentially a hard-coded template asserting these immutable attributes.
-However, more complex HSM devices require a more complex key attestation format that encompasses the mutability of these attributes.
+However, more complex HSM devices require a more complex evidence format that encompasses the mutability of these attributes.
 Also, the client requesting the key attestation might wish to scope-down the content of the key attestation as the HSM contains many keys and only a certain subset are relevant for attesting a given transaction, or only